dinkelburg/diversdesk/traveltruster-blog/src/pages/posts/bobbit-worm-diving-bali-gilimanuk.md

 Bobbit worms reproduce sexually.
 They are broadcast spawners; when ready to mate, females release pheromones to attract males, and both sexes release sperm and eggs into the water column for external fertilisation.
 As the fertilised eggs are unprotected, they have a low survival rate, with many being eaten by fish.
 Scientists believe they reach sexual maturity when they are around 100mm (approx 4 inches) in length.
 (Note: The sexual reproduction organs of *E. aphroditois* are not fully studied in the provided sources).

 Like many bristle worm species, Bobbit worms also possess a remarkable ability: **regeneration**.
 They can reproduce asexually by splitting into segments.
 They are capable of regenerating body parts, such as the head or tail.
 This regenerative capability is a survival benefit, helping them recover from attacks by predators.
 (Note: The sources do not detail the full process or extent of this regeneration).

-## The Aquarium Invader

-While not intentionally kept, Bobbit worms have gained notoriety in the aquarium hobby as unwanted guests.
-They are occasionally introduced accidentally into home aquaria or public tanks via live rock collected from reefs.
-Juvenile Bobbit worms can be small enough to evade detection among the rocks.

-Once in an aquarium, their large appetite and hidden nature can cause problems.
-They can **decimate the fish stock unnoticed** due to their predatory nature.
-They can also cause damage to corals.

-Removing a Bobbit worm from an aquarium is notoriously difficult.
-Their ability to split and regenerate means cutting them in half is often ineffective.
-They also dig holes into rocks and can curl up and hide in small spaces despite their length.

-A famous case involved a specimen named 'Barry' at a public aquarium in Newquay, England.
-Barry was eventually discovered after years of mysterious disappearances and damage in the tank before being moved to his own enclosure.

 ## Where and How to Find a Bobbit Worm While Diving